Salming Distance D4 Review Facts

 The Salming Distance D4 is the fourth iteration in this line of Salming shoes.
 With very minimal changes to the previous versions, Salming steps it up to make some noted improvements.
 The D4 is a performance shoe that can be used for racing or everyday running.
 Salming managed to reduce the weight of the shoe by 6% by updating the upper and changing the cushioning on the midsole.
 Salming also kept its strongest feature, the outsole, the same, so that wearers of the previous versions will be happy.
 With a price close to $150, the shoe is in the higher performance category, but with the updates on the weight, cushioning and also the flexibility, the shoe fits right in line.
 Mixed with the shoe’s strong durability, the Salming D4 is a shoe worth trying.

 Distance D4’s outsole is the same outsole that wearers have come to enjoy.
 The outsole uses a TOC66 compound, also known as the Traction Outsole Control 66, which uses two types of rubber, a stronger rubber on the heel and a softer rubber in the forefoot.
-The outsole also uses 8mm lugs that are meant to provide strong grip on wet and dry surfaces, as well as elements often found on trails.
+The outsole also uses 8mm lugs that are meant to provide a strong grip on wet and dry surfaces, as well as elements often found on trails.
 The lightweight outsole still offers a strong amount of durability, as there were limited reviews with concerns about wear and tear.
-One reviewer noted that the appeal with the D4’s outsole comes from the transition during toe off and the stability it provides.
+One reviewer noted that the appeal of the D4’s outsole comes from the transition during toe off and the stability it provides.
 Overall, the Salming Distance D4 ranks high on its outsole.

 The Salming Distance D4 boasts an improved midsole from previous versions.
-The shoe uses the RunLite midsole, which is an injection molded EVA that is said to be softer than previous cushioning.
+The shoe uses the RunLite midsole, which is an injection moulded EVA that is said to be softer than previous cushioning.
 The RunLite material is designed to use the force during impact

 The upper on the Salming Distance D4 has been updated the most and contributes to the lighter feel of the shoe.
 The upper is made of a thin, soft mesh that is both open and closed with single overlays that sit on each side of the shoe.
 The different types of mesh allow for breathability with water drainage.
 The upper boasts a new ExoSkeleton design that attached to the exterior upper mesh, whereas in previous versions it was attached to the mesh on the interior.
-The ExoSkeleton helps keep the foot secure by using the overlays, but with less layers than previous versions, so the weight on the D4 is much lower.
+The ExoSkeleton helps keep the foot secure by using the overlays but with fewer layers than previous versions, so the weight on the D4 is much lower.
 Reviewers felt that the upper still provided an adequate amount of support with the reduced layers on the ExoSkeleton.
 There is also a padded tongue and a toe bumper that is comprised of a material that is softer than previous versions.
 While some reviewers felt that the laces were a bit awkward in how they tied, most thought that the thin laces

 worked well on the performance shoe.
 Overall, reviewers were happy with the changes to the upper as the updates contribute to the lighter, more flexible shoe.
 The Salming Distance D4 ranks above average on its upper.